alexwlchan/alexwlchan.net/src/_drafts/imaginary-numbers.md

 *Note: mild spoilers for For All Mankind S3E3 "All In".*

 In the latest episode of *For All Mankind*, a character is handed a business card with a UK phone number.
-The camera lingers on it for several seconds, giving us plenty of time to read it -- but at first glance, I was confused.
+The camera lingers on the card for several seconds, giving us plenty of time to read it -- but at first glance, I was confused.

 <img src="/images/2022/phone_number.jpg" style="width: 554px;" alt="Close-up shot of a plain white business card with the number '+44 071 946-0241'.
 The number is written in black text, with no other markings on the card.">